 From Psalm 139- “For you (Lord) created my inmost being; you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”
 (NIV)

-Nature shows us God’s Power and Faithfulness
+Nature shows us God’s eternal power and faithfulness

-Waves crashing, lightning flashing, winds blowing, and volcanos erupting all demonstrate God’s power.
+Ocean waves crashing, lightning flashing, winds blowing, and volcanos erupting all demonstrate God’s power.
 Yet His faithfulness prevents these natural elements from harming us most of the time.

 From Isaiah 40, “Lift up our eyes and look to the heavens; Who created all these?
 He who brings out the starry host one by one and calls forth each of them by name.
 Because of his great power and mighty strength, not one of them is missing.”
 (NIV)